getnamo/SocketIOClient-Unreal/README.md

 		/* do something here to get your data */

-		//callback with the results, this will call your 'OnGetMsg' inside your blueprint callback(result);
+		//callback with the results, this will call your bound function inside your blueprint callback(result);
 	});
 };